Friendship Anxiety: Causes, Signs and How to Manage it

-What is friendship anxiety and do I have it?
+What is friendship anxiety

-- Getting upset if your friends cancel because you think it means they don’t care.
+• Getting upset if your friends cancel because you think it means they don’t care.

-- Finding it hard to sleep or concentrate because of overthinking friendships so much
+• Finding it hard to sleep or concentrate because of overthinking friendships so much

-- Withdrawing from friends because you feel upset or assume they do not like you.
+• Withdrawing from friends because you feel upset or assume they do not like you.

 What causes friendship anxiety.

-How to shake off friendship anxiety in 7 steps
+How to manage friendship anxiety

 Recognise what is happening with kindness